Worst-Crypto-Projects/kify-protocol/README.md

 - [ ] Get blockhash from peers,
 - [x] find the most common hash from peers,
 - [x] see if the new proposed chain has changed last block hash (and thus changed previous blocks),
+- [.]
+Regect if the new proposed chain has changed last block hash (30% compleate)
 - [ ] ban peer that is proposing chain if it is found to have modified previous blocks,
 - [ ] accept block if it is correct,
 - [ ] run this check whenether a (NEW - not during syncing) block is sent to you.